 Advocates point to evidence that suggests the long-term performance of risk parity strategies compares favorably with 60/40 portfolios.
 However, most of the evidence assumes leverage is part of the risk parity equation.
 Without it, these types of strategies do not perform as well.

 The Disadvantages of Risk Parity

 Like any other investment method, risk parity has its downside and detractors.
 One potential disadvantage is that it commonly leverages low-risk assets, such as bonds, to counterbalance risk in other asset classes.
 This may create an imbalance in the portfolio.
 And while bonds performed fairly well in the last few years, they may not do as well in the current interest rate environment.

 Critics also point to the strategy’s reliance on leverage.
-Risk parity can deploy leverage in various forms, such as futures contracts and repurchasing agreements.
+Risk parity can deploy leverage in various forms, such as futures contracts and repurchase agreements.
 With a 10% risk target, investment managers may carry at least 200% of collective exposure at one time.
 Portfolios may require this amount of leverage to offset the low-risk assets.

 Even if leverage itself is not problematic, not all portfolio managers have operational experience managing it.
 Leverage can be critical to achieving the proper risk equivalence across the portfolio’s assets, and it correlates to higher returns.
-But if a manager does not manage leverage effectively, it could cause liquidly problems for the investor.
+But if a manager does not manage leverage effectively, it could cause liquidity problems for the investor.

 Risk parity attracts investors who believe more sophisticated and diverse portfolios can generate strong returns, especially during market downswings.
-It depends heavily on redistribution of assets and, in many cases, the extra power of leverage to avoid over-reliance on one particularly risky asset category, like stocks.
+It depends heavily on the redistribution of assets and, in many cases, the extra power of leverage to avoid over-reliance on one particularly risky asset category, like stocks.
 That makes the strategy somewhat better suited to institutional investors.
 That said, individuals can buy into funds that take the risk parity approach.